NikolajCS/Network-Security-Groups/README.md

 - Step 4

-Step 1 is to create 2 virtual machines in Microsoft Azure and make sure they are both in the same virtual network/subnet and ressource group.
+Step 1: Create 2 virtual machines in Microsoft Azure and make sure they are both in the same virtual network/subnet and ressource group.
-We will then connect to the Windows Virtual Machine via Remote Dekstop.
-Find the public IP adress of your vm in Azure and paste it into Remote Dekstop
+I will then connect to the Windows Virtual Machine via Remote Dekstop.
+To do that I will get the public IP adress of the Windows vm, which can be found in Microsoft Azure and paste it into Remote Dekstop

 ![image](https://github.com/user-attachments/assets/98eedc60-a17d-4154-9a8d-d9acfc5d1954)

-We will then install a protocol analyzer to observe network traffic in this tutorial we will use Wireshark. > Log in to the Windows vm > open a browser > https://www.wireshark.org/ > Download > follow the install configuration, you can just use all the default configurations
+I will then install a protocol analyzer to observe network traffic.
+In this tutorial I will be using Wireshark. > Log in to the Windows vm > open a browser > https://www.wireshark.org/ > Download > follow the install configuration, you can simply use all the default configurations

 ![image](https://github.com/user-attachments/assets/0f6d199c-f940-4cc2-b372-0eaff02ef3d0)